conradfr/NameGuess/README.md

 Datasources are updated by default every night, pictures are updated once a week.
 These tasks schedule is defined in /config/config.exs.

+## Todo

+Update to a more recent LiveView version.